patricab/project-group-58/README.md

 Backup
 =======

-The backup module contains functions for saving active orders to file.
-Cab and hall orders are saved to a JSON file structure.
-For redundancy several files are made when saving orders which are compared when loaded backup up.
-The general majority wins in case they are not identical.
+The backup module has functions for saving orders to and loading orders from file.
+The orders are saved as JSON containing cab orders, hall orders and a order priority queue.

-The orders are saved as boolean values where ``false`` means no order and ``true`` is an active order at the floor the value represents in the array.
-Cab orders consists of one array for a local elevator while the hall orders are separated in Up and Down arrays for respective buttons.

-BUG: In LoadOrderJSON the struct overwrites all of the slices in map["cab"] etc.
+Orders are denoted by boolean values where ``true`` is and active order while ``false`` means no order.
+The structure is identical to the button layout of the elevator.
+The priority queue is the queued up floors the elevator is prioritizing where highest priority is element is the first.

 ---------------------------------------------------------------------